 This tutorial will focus on currency conversions and how to format these converted currencies using DAX in Power BI.
+You may watch the full video of this tutorial at the bottom of this blog.

 In this example, Sales will be used to run a report based on different currencies from World Wide Importer’s data.